Craps Side Bets

 Fire Bet

-The Fire Bet was invented by Las Vegas casino supervisor Perry Staci and introduced in several casinos a decade ago.
-Its name suggests its purpose – taking advantage of a shooter having a “hot hand” and making the point multiple times before he sevens out.
-Depending on the particular paytable set by the casino, the Fire Bet wins if the shooter manages to make three or four points before he throws a 7.
+The Fire Bet was invented by Las Vegas casino supervisor Perry Staci and was introduced in several casinos a decade ago.
+Its name reflects its purpose – capitalizing on a shooter with a “hot hand” who makes the point multiple times before sevening out.
+Depending on the paytable set by the casino, the Fire Bet wins if the shooter manages to make three or four points before throwing a 7.

-For the purposes of the Fire Bet, however, these points need to be different numbers.
-If the shooter tosses a 5, then a 3, and then, 5 again, only 2 point numbers will be counted for the Fire Bet.
-Usually, players bet the minimum – $1 or $5, since this side bet wins in very rare occasions.
-The probability for throwing different points before a 7 is simply too low – the number 7 appears most often in this game, after all.
+For the purposes of the Fire Bet, however, these points must be different numbers.
+If the shooter tosses a 5, then a 3, and then a 5 again, only 2 point numbers will count for the Fire Bet.
+Usually, players wager the minimum – $1 or $5 – because this side bet wins only on very rare occasions.
+The probability of throwing different points before a 7 is simply too low – the number 7 is the most common outcome in this game, after all.

 Typically, this side bet pays 25:1 if the shooter makes four points before sevening out.
-The payout for shooting 5 different points before a 7 is 250:1, while for 6 different points the payout is 1000:1.
-Of course, the paytables vary across casinos so players should take this into account when looking for a craps table with good side bets.
-The top payout is for hitting 6 points because there are a total of 6 point numbers in the game – 4, 5, 6, 8, 9, and 10.
+The payout for shooting 5 different points before a 7 is 250:1, while the payout for 6 different points is 1000:1.
+Of course, paytables vary across casinos, so players should keep this in mind when looking for a craps table with favorable side bets.
+The top payout corresponds to hitting 6 points because there are exactly six point numbers in the game – 4, 5, 6, 8, 9, and 10.

-Let us look at the probabilities, however, so we can determine whether the Fire Bet can be realistically won.
-Around 59% of the time, no point will be rolled, so how likely is it to roll 6 different point numbers before a 7?
+Let’s look at the probabilities to determine whether the Fire Bet can realistically be won.
+Roughly 59% of the time, no point will be rolled, so how likely is it to roll 6 different point numbers before a 7?

 • 0 Points Made – 59%